 xDai has been used by 1000s of individuals at conferences, communities in Kenya, and as a payment chain for small gatherings across the globe.
 User-friendly tools like the Burner Wallet make this possible.
 We invite you to explore the use-cases section of our website to see how xDai adoption is real and growing every day.

 xDai has been a success story so far.
 But to move forward, it is vital that we transition to a permissionless, decentralized consensus.
-With the transition to delegated Proof-of-Stake, xDai will become a truly decentralized platform for stable payments.
+With the transition to delegated Proof-of-Stake, xDai is a truly decentralized platform for stable payments.

 POSDAO is a delegated Proof-of-Stake algorithm implemented as a DAO (Decentralized Autonomous Organization).
 Validators provide STAKE in order to secure the network, and delegators may place STAKE on validators they believe will best serve the xDai chain consensus process.

 POSDAO opens up the consensus process to the greater community.
 An easy-to-use interface allows anyone with STAKE to participate in consensus and earn incentives for their participation.

 A collection of smart contracts power the protocol, enabling staking, rewards, and validator management.
 New validators declare themselves as candidates by placing the minimum amount of STAKE required (20,000) into the protocol and preparing a node.
 Delegators will have the option to place additional STAKE on candidates in order to increase the size of their total STAKE amount (known as a pool).
 The minimum delegation amount is currently 200 STAKE.

 Each week, known as a staking epoch, a new group of Validators is selected to secure the protocol.
 Up to 19 validators can comprise a group.
 Selection to the group is based on the total amount of STAKE in a pool, as well as an on-chain generated random number (if there are more than 19 candidates).